UX DesignEnd-to-EndUser FlowsPrototypingProblem FramingCollaboration

 Cox Business Registration Experience

-Reimagined the registration process from a single cumbersome form into a step-guided, mobile-first experience with tokenized links and built-in MFA.
+Reimagined the registration process from a single cumbersome form into a step-guided, mobile-first experience that increased completion and strengthened onboarding security.

 20%+